Bonfire groups say demands 'ludicrous'

 In a Facebook post a representative of Cregagh Estate bonfire said volunteers can no longer be part of a programme aimed at "controlling and eradicating the culture and tradition of people in that area".

-In a separate statement on Twitter, the Mid Shankill Bonfire group said "pan-nationalism is targeting bonfire groups as part of an ongoing cultural war intent to erode any vestige of Brutishness.
+In a separate statement on Twitter, the Mid Shankill Bonfire group said "pan-nationalism is targeting bonfire groups as part of an ongoing cultural war intent to erode any vestige of Britishness.

 They said they will not accept funding from the council as the demands have become "ludicrous."